Mouthless-Stoat/InscryptionDiscordBot/README.md

+> [!WARNING]
+> DOES NOT WORK ANYMORE

 # Inscryption Discord Bot
-A simple Discord Bot that I'm working on
+A simple Discord Bot that I'm not working on.

 ## About